Nanocluster: Reactivity properties

 Large surface-to-volume ratios and low coordination of surface atoms are primary reasons for the unique reactivity of nanoclusters.
 Thus, nanoclusters are widely used as catalysts.
 Gold nanoclusters are an excellent example of a catalysts.
 While bulk gold is chemically inert, it becomes highly reactive when scaled down to nanometer scale.
 One of the properties that govern cluster reactivity is electron affinity.
 Chlorine has highest electron affinity of any material in the periodic table.
 Clusters can have high electron affinity and nanoclusters with high electron affinity are classified as super halogens.
 Super halogens are metal atoms at the core surrounded by halogen atoms.

 Optical properties

 The optical properties of materials are determined by their electronic structure and band gap.
 The energy gap between the highest occupied molecular orbital and lowest unoccupied molecular orbital (HOMO/LUMO) varies with the size and composition of a nanocluster.
 Thus, the optical properties of nanoclusters change.
 Furthermore, the gaps can be modified by coating the nanoclusters with different ligands or surfactants.
 It is also possible to design nanoclusters with tailored band gaps and thus tailor optical properties by simply tuning the size and coating layer of the nanocluster.
+Single crystals of a planar Au_{4} Cluster have shown strong excitation dependent emission in the NIR spectrum.